-The timer buzzes, you remove the bread from the oven (it looks done) and set it to cool.
-The outside of the bread is already firm and browned, but when you cut a slice, you realize the inside is not fully cooked.
-Is there anything you can do to save it?
+Baking bread can be tricky in terms of knowing when it is completely done.
+The outside of the bread looks firm and browned, but you can't see what state the inside is without cutting into it.
+If you cut a slice and realize the inside is not fully cooked, is there any way to save the loaf?
 Luckily, bread can be re-baked, and put back in the oven if it is underdone.

 Fixing Undercooked Bread

-It is pretty simple to salvage the undercooked bread and create a decent loaf.
+It is pretty simple to salvage an undercooked bread and create a decent loaf.
 Heat the oven to 350 F, return the bread to the oven, and bake for another 10 to 20 minutes.
-This should cook the inside and will work even if the loaf has cooled (which is a bit like par-baking bread).
+This will work even if the loaf has cooled, which is similar to par-baking bread.
+If you are concerned about the bread browning too much, tent the loaf with foil.

-If the bread is not set before the oven is turned off, there is not much you can do to save it.
-This may have happened to you before, when you push the wrong button on the oven and turn off the oven instead of turning on the timer, and you don’t notice until much later that the bread was underdone.
-You can try and bake it further, as there is not much to lose, but chances are only your staunchest friends will eat it.
+If you remove the bread from the oven before it is set, however, there is not much you can do to save it.
+You can try and bake it further, as there is not much to lose, but chances are the bread won't be acceptable.

 Properly Cooling Bread

 Don’t mistake undercooked bread for bread that hasn’t properly cooled.
-If you do not allow the bread to cool for at least two hours before slicing, it can appear soggy inside, even though it is done all the way through.
-Bread "sweats" as it cools and dries out inside.
-The sweating will make the crust softer, but it will harden up again after it is fully cooled.
+Although it may be tempting to cut into that freshly baked bread while it's still warm, it is important that the loaf cool completely.
+If you do not allow the bread to cool for at least two hours before slicing, it can appear soggy inside, even though it is cooked all the way through.
+This is because the steam that was trapped inside while baking still needs to escape.
+This "sweating" will make the crust softer at first but will harden up again after it is fully cooled.
+If you cannot wait until the bread is fully cooled, then just be prepared for a damp crumb.
 (Rolls cool much faster.)
-If you cannot wait, then you will need to deal with a damp crumb (with lovely, melted butter!).

 Using a Thermometer

-The best way to avoid the problem of underdone bread is to use a thermometer to check the internal temperature of the loaf—just as you would a whole chicken or a meatloaf.
+The best way to avoid underdone bread is to use a thermometer to check the internal temperature of the loaf—just as you would a whole chicken or a meatloaf.
 Most bread is done when the internal temperature reaches 180 to 190 F for soft bread and 200 to 210 F for lean, crusty bread.
 Stick the thermometer into the middle of the loaf (you can do this on the underside, to avoid unsightly holes) and leave it in until the temperature stops climbing.
-If you find yourself baking a lot of bread, you may want to learn some more tips for improving your bread baking skills.